 A Northwest native, Joe Michael is an active retiree of CBS News, where starting at age 15 he held most every position available, from sports, photography, and management all the way to network producer.
 Joe had 42 years of fun that he often said made him feel like he should be paying CBS.
 Joe traveled a million miles covering worldwide events until his retirement in 1998.
 He and his wife Barbara have two grown children and two great grandboys, as active as Grandpa Nono.
 Joe has been a member of Bethany Lutheran Church since arriving on the Rock in 1987.
 In addition to being an avid photographer, he enjoys helping people from his home and “Doofus workshop” on Agate Point, building anything from salvaged materials.
 Joe is often known to say, “It’s free, not perfect.”

 Dr. Judith Rutberg-Self is a licensed psychologist in private practice on Bainbridge Island.
-She received Ph.D. from the University of Washington, where she taught in the school psychology program.
+She received her Ph.D. from the University of Washington, where she taught in the school psychology program.
 Dr. Rutberg-Self has worked at Seattle Children’s Hospital and was previously an occupational therapist.
 She specializes in helping children, adolescents, and young adults overcome learning, behavior, and social-emotional challenges.
+Visit her website.

 Stephanie Viele is one of those rare Bainbridge Islanders who not only grew up here, but chose to come back after college, with her high school sweetheart to raise their family.
 Her interest in health and wellness was inspired by both her mother’s and father’s battles with disease and resulting premature deaths.
 Those two painful losses sparked her passion for helping people find the power in whole and nutritious food and the balance with which to enjoy their best lives.
 A Health & Wellness Coach and a Yoga Instructor, Stephanie focuses on disease prevention and working with clients to reclaim their health, vibrancy, and energy.
 She received her nutritional training from the Institute for Integrative Nutrition and is an accredited member of the American Association of Drugless Practitioners.
 Contact her at healthytransitionsnow.com.